adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 fastqc -f fastq SARS-CoV-2_exper-SRX9197062.fastq.gz
 {% endhighlight %}

 It took a bit more than a minute to run and it displays the progress.
 The outputs are two, a zip file and a html file (find them [here](https://github.com/adriangeerre/popgen.github.io/tree/master/analysis/mapping_reads)).
 The first one contain the raw metrics and all the output data while the html contains a group of plots summarising the quality tests.
 If you open the html file with a browser, you will see that there are 3 different icons in the left column: fail (red), warning (orange) and pass (green).
 In our case, the data has been curated before uploading so almost everything seems correct except for the _Per base sequence content_ and the _Sequence duplication levels_.
 From my point of view, given that I have not done the lab work, the data seems right with minor issues.
-In other words, we can proceed to the mapping of the reads.
+We should try to correct those issues and, after, proceed to the mapping of the reads.

+<p>&nbsp;</p>

+**Correct reads errors**

+If we found some issues with the reads we can try to sove them.
+For example, as the information of the [run](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR12718124) says in the section _Analysis_ there are only 11.23% of the reads identified for SARS-CoV-2.
+The others are contaminants that could cause a distorsion of our results.
+In this case, ***I am not running the correction because it take time and storage***.
+For this purpose, we can use different software: _BLAST_ (online or installed), _Kraken2_ or R scripting with the packages related to the databases _Silva_, _NCBI_ (_taxize_) or _Bold_ (_bold_).

+Also, other mistakes can be corrected after mapping/assembling the reads.
+For example, the software _Blobtools_ (previously known as _Blobology_) is an option to use to visualize the content of genome assembly datasets.

 <p>&nbsp;</p>